Join A Secret Italy

 A few areas in particular stand out; they are as follows:

-1. The central mountain range area, running from Umbria and Le Marche in central Italy, has been badly hit in recent times; this risk zone runs all the way down to Calabria in the far south.
+1. The entire central mountain range area, but particularly the area running between Umbria and Le Marche in central Italy, is high-risk.
+This area has been badly hit in recent times with earthquakes, leading to extensive damage to property and loss of life.

 2. South-western part of Calabria;